Photo courtesy of

 CBD is nothing more than one of hundreds of components found the cannabis plant.
 These components are called cannabinoids and the list includes many others that you’ve probably also heard of, like; THC, CBG, CBC, and many more.

 CBD is predominantly extracted from the hemp plant and not from marijuana.
-Which in turn stuffs our schoolbag with the burden of having to understand the true difference between marijuana and hemp.
+This in turn stuffs our schoolbag with the burden of having to understand the true difference between marijuana and hemp.

-Whether it’s hemp of marijuana, both can be consumed in pretty much the same ways.
-In fact, some brands like Botany Farms even sell grade-A CBD hemp flower to use as you wish; smoking or creating your own edibles and extracts.
+Whether it’s hemp or marijuana, both can be consumed in pretty much the same ways.
+In fact, brands like Botany Farms even sell top-shelf CBD hemp flower, gummies, and tinctures to use as you wish.

 It’s a common misconception that marijuana and hemp are different species or strains of the cannabis plant, which is not entirely accurate.
 Marijuana and Hemp alike are just terms that society has grown accustomed to use when describing psychoactive and non-psychoactive products.